ivangabriele/renovate-config/README.md

 ## Usage

-Add `.github/renovate.json` to your project .
+Add `.github/renovate.json` to your project:

 ```json
 {